pdiomede/metrics/README.md

 - 💰 **Delegation Metrics**: Three cards showing Total Delegated, Total Undelegated, and Net (in GRT)
   - Real-time data from delegation events on The Graph Network
   - Color-coded: green for delegations, red for undelegations, dynamic for net
+  - Tooltips on hover showing "Calculated for the last 1,000 transactions"
-  - Interactive arrow button on Net card (placeholder for future expansion)
+  - Interactive arrow button on Net card to expand/collapse delegation events table
 - 📊 **Dual Subgraph Cards**: Two compact cards showing Total Subgraphs (All Networks) and Top 20 Chains
 - 📈 **Percentage Analysis**: Shows what percentage of total subgraphs the top 20 chains represent
 - 🔽 **Collapsible Table**: Interactive arrow button to show/hide the detailed network table